webmaster98/price-monitor.com/README.md

 ### Return Success Value:

 the license data in JSON format The values of a license include:
-* customer_id: Your BENY customer ID.
+* customer_id: Your  price monitor customer ID.
-* license: Your BENY license
+* license: Your  price monitor license
 * start_date: The first day of validity of your license
-* end_date: The date when your BENY license will expire.
+* end_date: The date when your  price monitor license will expire.
-* max_products: The maximum number of products that your allowed to manager with your BENY license.
+* max_products: The maximum number of products that your allowed to manager with your  price monitor license.
 * marketplaces: A list of marketplaces that you have booked.